f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 90%

 Consider the case where mirror traffic is intermingled over the in-band LAG with application traffic.
-Unless there is some sort of prioritization implemented it’s possible that heartbeat and mirroring type traffic may be affected by saturation somewhere in the upstream switch or within the networking layer.
+Unless there is some sort of prioritization implemented, it’s possible that heartbeat and mirroring type traffic may be affected by saturation somewhere in the upstream switch or within the networking layer.
 The main disadvantage of this topology is HA VLAN disruption due to switch error.
+This can affect mirroring and heartbeat, whereas a dedicated HA interconnect between the VELOS chassis has no dpedencies on upstream switches or networking.
 The biggest concern is the Failover heartbeats from sod (udp port 1026).

 The right way to set this up is to configure HA heartbeats over the management interface as well as over the HA VLAN (K37361453).
 Unfortunately, this is harder than it seems for BIG-IP tenants that span multiple slots/blades in VELOS.
 You must make sure that each slot has an individual management address, and you must configure either management multicast (and make sure it works), or a mesh of unicast management addresses.
-Many customers overlook this step and can if they fail to set this up properly, they would be unwittingly relying solely on the stability of their HA VLAN.
+Many customers overlook this step and if they fail to set this up properly, they would be unwittingly relying solely on the stability of their HA VLAN.

 The example below shows a tenant configured on VELOS.
 For a single slot tenant (a tenant that only utilizes one slot/blade), you only need to configure the single Management IP address.
 If a VELOS tenant spans more than one blade then you must configure a separate cluster member IP address for each slot/blade that the tenant will run on.
 You cannot reuse these IP addresses within other tenants, they must have their own unique cluster member IP addresses if they span more than one blade.